microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/LegacyWorkbooksConversion.md

-# Application Insights Workbooks Conversion
+h# Application Insights Workbooks Conversion
 For historical reasons, Application Insights Workbooks (hereby referred as "Legacy Workbooks") are stored as a different Azure resource type than all other Azure Workbooks.
 We are merging these different Azure resource types and making one single standard type.
 This will allow it to take advantage of all the existing and new functionality available in standard Azure Workbooks.
 For example:

 * Converted Legacy Workbooks can be queried via Azure Resource Graph (ARG), and show up in other standard Azure views of resources in a Resource Group or Subscription